Michael D. Bellaman

 Associated Builders and Contractors

-- • Establish ABC members as the world-class standard for health, safety and environment;
+• Establish ABC members as the world-class standard for total human health, safety and environment;

 • Be the leading force for workforce development and education; and

 • Continuously grow and deliver value to a diverse and committed membership.

 Under his leadership, ABC has deployed a five-year, associationwide strategic planning framework to align all chapters and members.
 Over the last decade, it has led to such results as growing contractor membership by 7%, increasing the number of fair and open competition states by 1,100% and the number of right-to-work states by 22%, and expanding Free Enterprise Alliance fundraising by 200%.
 In 2021 alone, ABC members invested $1.6 billion to provide 1.3 million course attendees with craft, leadership and safety education.

 Bellaman has also launched initiatives that have strengthened ABC members’ value proposition, including a construction technology and innovation initiative, a grassroots political advocacy app, growing national recognition for the National Craft Championships and National Construction Management Competition and deploying an inclusion, diversity and equity strategy called IDE the Merit Shop Way.